1997 Daytona 500: Results

+Notes: After Rick Mast failed to qualify for the Daytona 500, his sponsor Remington Arms signed an agreement to sponsor Loy Allen's entry for the Daytona 500.; After Joe Nemechek failed to qualify for the Daytona 500, his SABCO team reached an agreement to purchase Phil Barkdoll's entry and compete in the Daytona 500 in Barkdoll's car.;

 Media

 Television

 The Daytona 500 was covered by CBS for the nineteenth time in the United States.
 Ken Squier, two-time NASCAR Cup Series champion Ned Jarrett and 1980 race winner Buddy Baker called the race from the broadcast booth.
 Mike Joy, Dick Berggren and Ralph Sheheen reported from pit road.